Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Fusion and Beamforming Angle Prediction

-In this section, we will introduce the fusion method for combining the angular feature, 2D-visual feature, and distance feature.
-After that, we will discuss the temporal feature extraction and the two regression models used in the MMFF-Net.
+In this section, we will introduce the adaptive weighted fusion method for combining the angular feature, 2D-visual feature, and distance feature.
+Following that, we will elaborate on how to proactively predict the beamforming angle based on the two regression models in the MMFF-Net.